Palo (religion): Denominations

-Palo is divided among different denominations or traditions, called ramas, each of which form a ritual lineage.
-The main four are Briyumba, Kimbisa, Mayombe, and Monte; some practitioners maintain that Mayombe and Monte are the same tradition, whereas elsewhere they have been regarded as separate.
-Other Palo ramas include Musunde, Quirimbya, and Vrillumba.
-Many practitioners believe that these names derive from those of different ethnic groups that existed in and around the Kingdom of Kongo.
-Each of these branches has its own drumming style for use during rituals; the drumming rhythms favored in Mayombe and Briyumba are faster than those in Monte or Kimbisa.
-In Havana, Palo Monte was one of the two dominant traditions in the late 20th century, resulting in many academic and popular sources using the term "Palo Monte" for the whole religion.
-Palo Monte means "sticks of the forest."
+Palo divides into different denominations or traditions called ramas, each forming a ritual lineage.
+The main four are Briyumba, Kimbisa, Mayombe, and Monte; other ramas include Musunde, Quirimbya, and Vrillumba.
+Some practitioners maintain that Mayombe and Monte are the same tradition, whereas elsewhere they have been regarded as separate.
+Because Palo Monte—the name of which means "sticks of the forest"—was one of the dominant ramas in late 20th-century Havana, many academic and popular sources mistakenly adopted the term "Palo Monte" for the whole religion.

+Many initiates believe that the names of the ramas derive from different ethnic groups from in and around the Kingdom of Kongo.
+Conversely, Barnet noted that these names cannot be identified with known ethnic groups in Central Africa and that "they may simply be randomly chosen names of Bantu etymology that became adulterated in Cuba".
+Palo's followers are often critical of rival ramas, believing that their own tradition maintains the correct procedure inherited from the past.